 A typical texting challenge for nonprofit marketers is that their leadership is not on board.
 You have an eager marketing or communication team ready to roll it out, but stakeholders aren’t sure about it.

 This is fair.
-Rolling out texting is an investment, and your nonprofit has to be fully committed.
+Rolling out SMS marketing is an investment, and your nonprofit has to be fully committed.
 If you go in halfway, you’re going to fail.
+You have to hit the mark.

 So how do you get your board on board?